 Section I - Summary of Auditor's Results

 a) Financial Statements

 Type of auditor's report issued: unmodified

 Internal control over financial reporting:

-Material weakness(es) identified?
-Yes X No Significant deficiency(ies) identified that are not considered to be a material weakness?
+• Material weakness(es) identified?
+Yes X No

+Significant deficiency(ies) identified that are not considered to be a material weakness?
 Yes X None reported

 Noncompliance material to financial statements noted?Yes_X_No

 b) Federal Awards

-Village East Fire Protection District did not expend federal awards in excess of \$750,00 during the year ended December 31, 2022 and therefore is exempt from the audrequirements under the Uniform Guidance .
+Village East Fire Protection District did not expend federal awards in excess of \$750,00 during the year ended December 31, 2024 and therefore is exempt from the aud requirements under the Uniform Guidance .

 Section II - Internal Control Over Financial Reporting and Compliance and Other Matter Material to the Financial Statements

 Internal Control Over Financial Reporting

-There were no internal control over financial reporting findings for the year ended December 31, 2022.
+There were no internal control over financial reporting findings required to be reported for the year ended December 31, 2024.

 Compliance and Other Matters

-There were no compliance findings or other matters required to be reported for the ye ended December 31, 2022
+There were no compliance findings or other matters required to be reported for the year ended December 31, 2024

 Section III - Federal Award Findings and Questioned Costs

-Not applicable.